eduardlio/learn-js-through-web/readme.md

-Mr. Benson... you're representing all the bees of the world?
+Mr. Benson... you're representing all the BEES of the world?

 I'm kidding.
 Yes, Your Honor,